 I also did a jeep safari which goes a bit deeper into the park but makes a lot of noise.
 We saw another rhino in a different location.
 Happily, the park’s been protected from poachers for a while, and that has allowed these amazing animals to thrive.

 I really enjoy eating in restaurants when I travel alone, particularly in the evening.
 The food around Chitwan, which is right on the border of India, is similar to North Indian food.
 There are lots of great vegetarian options.
 I enjoyed a delicious thali, cold local beers, and thick, frosty milkshakes.
 I loved the simple but satisfying Nepali dal bhat (lentils with rice), which is eaten all over Nepal, and I regularly ordered large plates of momos, which usually come with a warm, spiced dip.

 Restaurants in Kathmandu offer huge tasty salads with peanuts, and cozy cafes serve top-grade coffee.
 There are also bakeries all over the city, with savory buns, sweet cakes and pastries, and often the hostels and hotels serve great food.
 I honestly don’t think I had a bad meal during my time in Nepal.

 There was a lot to love about Nepal, and a lot more I didn’t get a chance to see.
 But that just gives me an excuse to go back.
 Next time, I plan to visit Pokhara and climb a mountain!

 Have you traveled to Nepal?
 What were your impressions?
-We’d love to know if there’s any important information you recommend adding to this list.
-Email us at editor@for information about sharing your experience and advice with the Pink Pangea community.
+We’d love to know if there’s any important information you recommend adding to this article.
+Email us at [email protected] for information about sharing your experience and advice with the Pink Pangea community.
 We can’t wait to hear from you.